jonkwiatkowski/jonkwiatkowski.github.io/_posts/2025-03-17-customer-segmentation.md

 <br>
 ##### Cluster Attributes

-To understand what these different behaviours or characteristics are, we can look to analyse the attributes of each cluster, in terms of the variables we fed into the k-means algorithm.
+To understand what these different behaviours or characteristics are, we can look to analyze the attributes of each cluster, in terms of the variables we fed into the k-means algorithm.

 <br>
 ```python